alinahid477/jenkinsonk8s/README.md

 - TKG_VSPHERE_USERNAME={(Optional) username for accessing the cluster. *Leave empty or delete this var if you are providing your own kubeconfig file in the .kube directory*}
 - TKG_VSPHERE_PASSWORD={(Optional) password for accessing the cluster. *Leave empty or delete this var if you are providing your own kubeconfig file in the .kube directory*}

-***The below fields are NOT needed in interactive mode (wizard).
-The wizard collect it accordingly.
-The below values are needed only if you are using this wizard to provision a pipeline in jenkins)***
+***The below values are needed for creating pipeline in jenkins BUT the user does not need to provide upfront/now.
+If these values are not present the wizard collect it accordingly.***
 - JENKINS_USERNAME=
 - JENKINS_PASSWORD=
 - JENKINS_SECRET_PVT_REPO_USERNAME=